IanEyan41/daily-ui-kitchen/README.md

 My journey to becoming the Carmy of frontend.
 One handcrafted UI dish every day.
-The goal is to make each dish (UI) pixel-perfect from figma to code.
+The goal is to make each dish (UI) pixel-perfect from figma to code each day.

 ## 📅 Daily UI Dishes